DHTMLX/gantt-docs/data/desktop/working_time.md

 By default, dhtmlxGantt calculates the duration of tasks in calendar time.
 It assumes that the final duration of the tasks can include weekends and holidays.

+{{note Check the [Task end date display & Inclusive end dates](desktop/loading.md#taskenddatedisplayampinclusiveenddates) article to read about the format of the end date of a task.}}

 ##Enabling Work Time Calculation

 To provide calculating tasks' duration in work time, use the api/gantt_work_time_config.md option: